zaro0508/scipooldev-infra/README.md

 # Overview
-A project to install, configure and manage an AWS account.
+A project to install, configure and manage org-sagebase-scipooldev AWS account.

 ## Instructions to create or update CF stacks

 ```
 # Update CF stacks with sceptre:
-# sceptre launch-stack prod <stack_name>
+# sceptre launch prod <stack_name>
 ```

 The above should setup resources for the AWS account.
 Once the infrastructure